tdellorussoCV/mc4-Support-page/To do list.md

 To do list
 --------------
-Unix uses this link most of the time for Weekend BB shift Rota and Some of the Unix stuff \\bizops\commvault\CE\UnixDB font icons to animate and change on click
+Unix uses this link most of the time for Weekend BB shift Rota and Some of the Unix stuff \\bizops\commvault\CE\UnixDB
-Make the people list run from json file for easier updating.
-Firefox - the Client dropdowns do not work. update Document search to search each service pack.

 //---------//
 In Progress
 --------------
-Firefox - the Client dropdowns do not work.
-Make the people list run from json file for easier updating.

 //---------//